Fairfield Lake State Park

 "Say, have you had any problems with your furnace?
-Our trailer gets very hot under the sink and I wondered if yours was doing the same."
+Our trailer gets hot under the sink, and I wondered if yours was doing the same."

 "To tell you the truth, I have never used our furnace.
 We bought a small portable ceramic heater that heats the whole trailer.
-Besides, if you use your furnace, you are burning up your own propane.
-If you use a ceramic heater, you are using the park's electricity."
+Besides, if you use your furnace, you are using expensive propane.
+If you use a ceramic heater, you are using electricity provided by the park."

 "No problem at all," he said.

 "I am Alex.
 It is good to meet you."